The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 It looks like communism in some of these Washington, D.C. and suburban groceries.

-Literally, they're nothing there.
+Literally, nothing there.

 There's nothing on the shelves.

-Uh totally, totally empty.
+Totally, totally empty.

-Okay, back to the uh back to the audio sound bites, and we're gonna few of these here that we'll get your phone calls in as we wrap up the very, very busy broadcast hour.
+And we've got a few of these here that we'll get your phone calls in as we wrap up the very, very busy broadcast hour.

 Anna Navarro is a Republican strategist.